mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

     <figcaption class="figure-caption">Notes moved in different ways, deleting a slur and sforzatos.</figcaption>
 </figure>

+A special case is between placement, such as typically found in piano music: `SHIFT X` will set the `@place` attribute to `between`, while simultaneously adding (or modifying an existing) `@staff` attribute. mei-friend will search for the embracing staff group of the selected element's staff to determine the two staff numbers that the selected element will sit between.
+If the staff group does not have exactly two staves (as typically in piano music), it will try to infer the two staff numbers and post a warning alert.
+Pressing `SHIFT X` a second time, will set `@place` to a default `above`.

 ## Vertical groups

-If you want some elements in your score to be aligned vertically select all of them and use `Add vertical group` or shortcut "v".
-This adds the attribute [`@vgrp`](https://music-encoding.org/guidelines/v4/attribute-classes/att.verticalgroup.html) with an unused group number to your elements.
-Elements with the same group number will be aligned.
+If you want some elements in your score to be aligned vertically, select all of them and use `Add vertical group` or shortcut `V`.
+This will add an attribute [`@vgrp`](https://music-encoding.org/guidelines/v4/attribute-classes/att.verticalgroup.html) with a group number unused on the current page to your elements.
+Elements with the same group number will be vertically aligned by Verovio.
 A typical case would be a hairpin-dynamic connection as seen in Fig. 1 with the crescendo-forte.

 <figure class="halfwidth">
     <div class="figure-title">Fig.&thinsp;2: Example of vertical groups with dynamics.</div>